 What is required in order to collect a debt?

 Successful debt collection depends on a number of factors, ie the age of the debt; the service you performed; your authority (be it verbal/written); the financial state of your debtor; whether the debtor is an individual or a corporation – to name but a few.
 We will assess the information and advise you as to our opinion as to whether the debt is collectable.
-We don’t want to wast our time either!
+We really don’t want to waste our time either!

 How long does debt recovery take?

 Are there any upfront court costs?

 We prefer to avoid the courts and, therefore, court costs are never a prerequisite of FIDC.
-Our intention is to collect the debt by reasoning with your debtor.
-If the debtor is reluctant to resolve the matter in a set period of time, we may then recommend court action.
+Nor do we seek membership.
+If the debtor is reluctant to resolve the matter after 4 weeks of follow-up then we may recommend court action.
 In such case, we would advise as to the court costs without any commitment or obligation on your part.